zmanion/CISA-SBOM-documents/README.md

 To better understand how VEX is being used or considered for use today, the VEX Working Group solicited and reviewed current VEX practices.

+### SBOM for AI Use Cases

+Use cases and recommendations to operationalize Software Bills of Materials (SBOMs) for Artificial Intelligence (AI). [publication](https://github.com/aibom-squad/SBOM-for-AI-Tiger-Team#sbom-for-ai-use-cases)

 ## NTIA Software Component Transparency

 These documents were developed collaboratively through the [NTIA Multistakeholder Process on Software Component Transparency](https://www.ntia.gov/other-publication/2021/ntia-software-component-transparency) and are hosted on the [NTIA Software Bill of Materials](https://www.ntia.gov/page/software-bill-materials) page.